TUDelft-MUDE/2024-files/README.md

 The source code for the solution for GA 2.3 is not included here, as the intention is to use the same analysis in future years; a PDF in the `src/` directory provides results from the solution without the source code.

-Authors: Christian Tiberius
+Authors: Christiaan Tiberius

 Contributors: Serge Kaplev, Lucas Alvarez Navarro.

 ### Week 2.4: Time Series Analysis

-Authors: Christiaan Tiberius, Sandra Verhagen, Berend Bouvy
+Authors: Christiaan Tiberius, Sandra Verhagen, Berend Bouvy, Alireza Amiri-Simkooei

-Contributors: Serge Kaplev, Alireza Amiri-Simkooei developed earler versions of the Sea Level Rise assignment.
+Contributors: Serge Kaplev.

 ### Week 2.5: Optimization

-Authors: Bahman Ahmadi, Gonçalo Homem de Almeida Correia, Jie Gao,
+Authors: Bahman Ahmadi, Gonçalo Homem de Almeida Correia, Jie Gao

 Contributors: Nadia Pourmohammadzia, Jialei Ding and Tom van Woudenberg.